JdGithub0112/jdportfolio/README.md

 ***

 ## [Python Project: Mushroom Classification](https://github.com/JdGithub0112/Jordans-Portfolio/blob/main/Python%20Projects/mushroom_Classification.py)
-### *Predicting whether or not a mushroom is edible or not based off of certain charecteristics: Exploratory Data Analysis and Classification*
+### *Predicting whether or not a mushroom is edible or not based off of certain charecteristics*

+### *Exploratory Data Analysis and Classification*
 ![](images/zhen-hu-DfqVqddJY7Y-unsplash.jpg)

 #### *Background*
-The goal of this classification Python portfolio project is to classify mushrooms as either edible or poisonous based on their physical characteristics.
-The project uses a dataset containing information about various physical attributes of mushrooms, such as cap shape, color, odor, and stalk shape.
+The goal of this classification Python project is to classify mushrooms as either edible or poisonous based on their physical characteristics.
+The project uses a dataset containing information about various physical attributes of mushrooms, such as cap shape, color, odor, stalk length, etc.

-The project employs various classification algorithms from the scikit-learn (sklearn) library to train and evaluate models on the mushroom dataset.
-The goal of the project is to build a model that can accurately classify mushrooms as either edible or poisonous based on their physical characteristics.
-This has important practical applications in the field of mycology and public health, as it can help people to identify dangerous or potentially harmful mushrooms in the wild.
-Additionally, the project serves as a good example of the application of classification algorithms in data science.
+The project employs a classification algorithm (K Nearest Neighbors) from the scikit-learn (sklearn) library to train and evaluate the model on this mushroom dataset.
+The goal of the project is to build a model that can accurately (>=99.5%) classify mushrooms as either edible or poisonous based on their physical characteristics.
+Classification models have important practical applications in the field of mycology and public health, as it can help people to identify dangerous or potentially harmful mushrooms in the wild.

 #### *Exploring and Preparing our Data for Analysis*
 *Label encoding is a technique for converting categorical data into numerical data by assigning a unique numerical value to each category.
 This is often done in machine learning tasks to prepare the data for modeling and is useful for correlation plots as seen below.*